ililim/dual-key-remap/README.md

 with_other=CTRL
 ```

 If you hold CapsLock for more than 500ms without pressing another key, releasing it will send nothing (instead of Escape).

-Set to `0` to disable (default).
+The `timeout_ms` setting can be configured globally (affects all remaps) or per-key.
+When set before any `remap_key`, it sets the global default.
+When set after `remap_key` but before the next one, it applies only to that specific key.

 ## Tips and Tricks